goldin2008/Note/interview_llm.md

 Additional processing of the retrieved context can help address issues such as exceeding the context window limit or introducing noise, thus hindering the focus on crucial information.
 Post-retrieval optimization techniques summarized in the RAG survey [1] are:
   - `Prompt compression` reduces the overall prompt length by removing irrelevant and highlighting important context.
   - `Re-ranking` uses machine learning models to recalculate the relevance scores of the retrieved contexts.

+`Ensemble Retriever`
+is a sophisticated retrieval algorithm designed to enhance the performance of information retrieval by combining the strengths of multiple individual retrievers.
+This approach, known as "ensemble retrieval," uses a method called Reciprocal Rank Fusion to rerank and merge the results from different retrievers, thereby providing more accurate and relevant results than any single retriever alone.
+The Ensemble Retriever is particularly effective in scenarios where different types of retrievers can complement each other.
+For instance, it can combine a sparse retriever, such as BM25 (which is adept at keyword-based searches), with a dense retriever that uses embedding similarity (which excels at finding semantically similar documents).
+This hybrid approach leverages the precise keyword matching of the sparse retriever and the broader semantic understanding of the dense retriever, resulting in a more robust retrieval system.
+- `Maximal Marginal Relevance (MMR)` is a method used in information retrieval to select documents that are both relevant to the query and diverse with respect to the previously selected documents.
+This approach helps in reducing redundancy and increasing the coverage of different aspects of the query in the selected documents.
+- `BM25`, or Okapi BM25, is a ranking function used in information retrieval to estimate the relevance of documents to a given search query.
+It is an enhancement of the traditional TF-IDF method, which considers the frequency of terms within a document (term frequency) and the rarity of terms across all documents (inverse document frequency) to compute relevance scores.
+  `Key Features of BM25`
+  - Relevance Scoring: BM25 improves upon TF-IDF by introducing a term saturation component, which accounts for the diminishing returns of term frequency.
+This means that after a certain point, additional occurrences of a term in a document contribute less to the document's relevance score.
+This is controlled by parameters k1 and b, which can be tuned based on empirical observations.
+  - Document Length Normalization: One of BM25's significant advantages is its ability to normalize document length.
+This prevents longer documents from being unfairly penalized or favored simply due to their length.
+The parameter b controls the degree of normalization.
+  - Flexibility and Precision: BM25 is particularly effective in handling diverse datasets, including those with noisy or sparse data.
+It provides more accurate relevance scoring for longer documents compared to traditional TF-IDF.
+  `Practical Applications`
+  - Web Search Engines: BM25 is widely used in search engines to rank web pages based on their relevance to the search query.
+  - Document Retrieval Systems: It is applied in various document retrieval systems where precise relevance scoring is crucial.
+  - Legal Case Retrieval: BM25 serves as a strong baseline for retrieving relevant legal documents due to its robust handling of term frequencies and document length.
+  `Advantages in RAG Framework`
+  - Handling Diverse Queries: BM25's robust handling of term frequencies and document length normalization ensures that it can handle a variety of queries efficiently, providing a good starting point for further processing by generative models.
+  - Scalability: BM25 is lightweight and scalable, making it suitable for large-scale retrieval tasks common in RAG frameworks.
+  By integrating BM25 within a RAG framework, systems can leverage efficient retrieval mechanisms alongside powerful generative models to provide more accurate and contextually relevant responses.

 `Fusion retrieval or hybrid search`
 This concept, though not entirely new, involves integrating the strengths of two distinct search methods: traditional keyword-based search, which employs sparse retrieval algorithms such as tf-idf or the search industry standard BM25, and contemporary semantic or vector search.